tanvi-orcl/fpp-ansible/fpp_notes.md

  - Zip: What is it, how is it being used?
  - what does mcimgsetup command do?
 DB working copy doesn't need it?
     - Has a json outfile.
 It has the groups that should be used.

-How to Patch a DB
- - "optionally this can be omitted and all dbs will be moved" Is this something we should handle or avoid? --> avoid, best practice is one by one

 1. Any differences between ExaCC vs. ExaCS --> don't think so, because dbaas tooling
 2. What is the general timeline?
 How often will each task be completed.
 My understanding is that a new patch comes out --> you create the map file --> register the image --> and then will need to create workingcopy --> and then you will patch.
 All three tasks are always done together right?
 You never would just do one?